econnet/econ/econ-1.0.rst

 Tributes

-- are an internal capital or energy
+- are a capital or energy per product
 - define `LE`_ ownership

 .. _`dm`: